tucats/ego/README.md

 # solve
-Simple expression solver that uses gopackages/expressions.
-The build command line tool can be used to solve expressions, reference environment variables, and use built-in functions.

-Because the arguments are passed in from a shell, they may have to be escaped to support the expression syntax for functions, strings, etc.
-You can also omit any arguments at all, and you will be prompted to enter text to solve.
-This will continue until a blank line is entered.
-When in this prompting mode, no additional escaping is needed.
+Implementation of the _Solve_ language.
+This command accepts either an input file (via the `run` command) or an interactive set of commands typed in from the console (via the `interactive` or `i` command).
+You can use the `help` command to get a full display of the options available.

 Example:

+    solve i
+    solve> print 3*5

+This prints the value 15.
+You can enter virtually any program statement that will fit on one line using the `interactive` command.
+If a statement is more complex, it may be easier to create a text file with the code, and then compile and run the file:

+Example:

-    solve "3*5"
+     solve run test1.solve

-This prints the value "15".
-The quotes are required because the "*" character is a special character in the shell language.
+     15

-In addition to the built-in functions provided by the expressions package, this also demonstrates how to add a new function to the builtin functions.
+This program also demonstrates how to add a new function to the available builtin functions.

 ## pi()
+This program also demonstrates how to add a new function to the available builtin functions.
 This simple function accepts no arguments, and returns a float64 value for pi.
 It returns an error if it is passed any parameters.

-## sum()
-This is a more complex function that handles a variable argument list, of heterogenous types.
-The function scans over the argument list, and performs a sum operation on the arguments.
-The type of the first argument in the sum() parameter list deterimes the return type.

-Each argument is coerced to match the type of the first arguemnt (supported types are int, float64, bool, and string).
-A type-switch is used to select the appropriate summation operation to perform based on the type of the value.

-The result of the summations is returned.
-If the function was called without any arguments, an error is returned.